 Canberra Tourist Attractions

-Some of the top tourist attractions in Canberra are the Parliament house, the Australian War Memorial, and the National Museum of Australia.
+Some of the top tourist attractions in Canberra are the Parliament House, the Australian War Memorial, and the National Museum of Australia.
 Originally designed as a tourism destination, Parliament House hosts a museum that depicts the history of the Australian government.
 Lining the walls of the building are portraits of Australian prime ministers, from the first to the current.

-The National Museum of Australia, on the other hand is located on the edge of the lake.
+The National Museum of Australia, on the other hand, is located on the edge of the lake.
 It displays typical Australian items, from the pre-historic times to date.
-Any special exhibition that takes place in the city includes history of the Aborigines.
+Any special exhibition that takes place in the city includes the history of the Aborigines.
 The museum also has a theater and a special section for children.
 The Australian War Memorial center was opened in November 1941.
 The building hosts a museum, a shrine and an extensive archive that pays tribute to Australia’s war casualties.